tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Response-codes-and-variables.md

 | `GET_PAYMENT_METHODS` | Used to query the shop’s available payment methods.      |
 | `GET_BANKS_LIST`      | It is used to obtain the bank list for PSE transactions. |

-## Commands accepted by the Query API
+## Commands Accepted by the Query API

 | Command                          | Description                                      |
 |----------------------------------|--------------------------------------------------|